Morning Mysore Self-Practice

 • Listen to your body; practice in accordance with your energy level each day.
 Don’t feel you have to do a ‘full’ practice each day; if energy levels are low then you can do a shorter practice

-First Saturday of every month 7.30am to 9am
+*First Saturday of the month – Intro to Mysore

 These sessions run on the first Saturday of every month and are an introduction to the self practice style of yoga known as Mysore style.
 It is aimed at students new to yoga or those who have not practiced this way before.
 By the end, everyone will have a short personalised sequence, and a solid idea of how to practice this in the Mysore style.